Image of Cardiac wave background

 AEDs under active program management offer a high level of readiness and are particularly valued in the registry.
 AED distributors with program management services and AED program management companies can directly integrate with the NEAR registry via API.

 Public safety agencies may allow and even prefer direct AED placement and inspection reporting to the NEAR registry instead of fax/paper/email reporting that requires secondary entry by agency personnel.
-This approach creates efficiency opportunities for both parties and may lead to improve outcomes.
+This approach creates efficiency opportunities for both parties and may lead to improved outcomes.

 Organizations with Large Numbers of AEDs